 The Cut The greatest influence on the diamond’s sparkle.
 The great cinematographers who influence me daily.

 The Color The second most important the less color, the higher the grade.
 The camera and gear that I use.
 Most modern-day cinematographers have switched from Canon Camera’s to Sony.
-Even if you think back with out any video experience you may remember using a Sony camera, or seeing someone with one.
-In today’s day in age, the Newer Sony Cameras have a lot of pro’s like their ability to film in dimly lit situations, the light weight cameras, and their mirrorless system is also quite the performer when it comes to speed and frames per second.
+Even if you think back without any video experience you may remember using a Sony camera or seeing someone with one.
+In today’s day in age, the Newer Sony Cameras have a lot of pro’s like their ability to film in dimly lit situations, the lightweight cameras, and their mirrorless system is also quite the performer when it comes to speed and frames per second.
 However, with canon, the color science is what won me over.
-Til today, no other camera comes close to comparison when it comes to capturing natural light.
-The canon cameras supersede their competitors by have clearer video, and do an amazing job when it comes to the color.
+Till today, no other camera comes close to comparison when it comes to capturing natural light.
+The canon cameras supersede their competitors by having a clearer video and do an amazing job when it comes to the color.

 Clarity Tiny imperfections are often microscopic.
 To the untrained eye, things like coloring, audio, framing can seem like not a big deal.
 But the true value in video and diamonds are found in the absence of microscopic imperfections.
 By having years of experience, and knowledge, the things that separate different video companies is the quality in the storytelling, and quality when it comes to video-graphing and editing, and customer service.